joakimk/toniq/README.md

 More advanced setups could be implemented in the future but one erlang VM can do a lot of work, and this basic implementation does support failover.

+## Gotchas

+* If a job is running when the erlang process is killed, it will be run again when the app starts again.
+Ensure your jobs are [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)), or otherwise handles this.
+  - You could in theory have some at\_exit hook to allow a job to finish, but that won't help you during a power outage or if the process is killed by a `KILL` signal, e.g. `kill -9`.
+* A job can be retried more times than specified if the erlang process is stopped before it's done retying.
+Starting the app and re-queueing the job from redis will restart he retry count from 1 again.

 ## What I need now

 * [ ] Keep a single-vm-lock in redis with a timeout, release it on exit.
 Support takeover for killed vms.